d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 at which a house will be sold, or the number of wins a baseball team might have, or the number of days that a patient will remain hospitalized before being discharged, then you are probably looking for a regression model.
+Note, though, that even within regression models there are important distinctions.
+For instance, the price of a house will never be negative and changes might often be *relative* to its baseline price.
+As such, it might be more effective to regress on the logarithm of the price.

 In practice, we are more often interested in *classification*: asking not "how much" but "which one":